"What day is it? asked Pooh. "It's today," squeaked Piglet. "My favorite day," said Pooh. - AA Milne

 John R (Amazon): Five Stars.
 Well written and well researched on relations of Jews and Poles over centuries Ken J: The book to say the least is so interesting I could not put it down.
 I gave it to a friend whose grandfather was German and had, I think, relatives in Poland and he found it the same, so enthralling.

-A riveting read that I couldn't put down till the last page was turned.
-By Gavin on December 16, 2016 (Amazon, five stars) This is a fascinating, well researched and well written story that draws you in and makes you want to keep reading into the early hours of the morning to see how the lives of the Siegel family will unfold.
+Gavin (An Amazon reader who gave it 5 stars): This is a fascinating, well researched and well written story that draws you in and makes you want to keep reading into the early hours of the morning to see how the lives of the Siegel family will unfold.
 This is a story of Naftali, his family but also a story of the author's research and interaction with the family.
 A riveting read that I couldn't put down till the last page was turned.

 THE LIVES OF ALICE POTHRON